I Had To Remind Myself of Who I Was

 + lost a prospective deal with a network for my show

-+ sold my talk show to a different network: AfroLandTV
++ licensed my talk show to a different network: AfroLandTV

 + became self-employed.